mikhailshilkov/DurableFunctions.FSharp/README.md

 F#-friendly API layer around
 [Azure Functions Durable Extensions](https://github.com/Azure/azure-functions-durable-extension).

-*Note: this is an early draft with the main goal to gather feedback, opinions, real-world scenarios and refine the API.
-Breaking changes can be introduced at any time.*
+*Note: this is an early draft with the primary goal to gather feedback, opinions, real-world scenarios and refine the API.
+Breaking changes may be introduced at any time.*

 Usage
 -----